 International students must include complete transcripts, a degree statement and TOEFL or IELTS scores.
 Applicants should have a minimum 3.0 grade point average.

-After submitting your Graduate Application for the Statistics Education certificate, you may check the status of your application at any time.
+After submitting your Graduate Application for the Applied Statistics and Data Management certificate, you may check the status of your application at any time.
 International students must include complete transcripts, a degree statement and TOEFL or IELTS scores.
 Applicants should have a minimum 3.0 grade point average.
 The GRE is not required, but we ask you to upload the scores if you have taken it.

 Plan of Study